 We spend all day talking about sustainable fashion around here, but we have never really tackled eco-friendly fashion.
+How dare we.

 And no. It’s not about wearing hippie harem trousers and vegan Birkenstocks.

 There are tons of ways to make your wardrobe more environmentally-friendly without compromising your style.
 We’ll talk about that later, so stick until the end of the post to learn my best tips.

 Do you want to learn more about sustainable fashion?
 Check our series Sustainable Fashion 101 of download for free the Sustainable Fashion Beginner’s Guide here: